-Lithuania has its very own system of protected areas, and long-standing traditions of the protection of natural and cultural heritage.
-Protected areas are established not only for the protection of natural and cultural values, but also for their adaptation to allow public use and access, be it for educational, recreational or other purposes.
+Lithuania has its very own system of protected areas, and long-standing traditions of protection of natural and cultural heritage.
+These areas are established not only to protect these natural and cultural values, but also to adapt them for public use and access, be it for educational, recreational or other purposes.
 The greatest opportunities for getting closer to nature for both recreation and education purposes are provided by National and Regional Parks.